OWASP/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/13-Test_for_Path_Confusion.md

 Examine the application routing configuration, Most of the time, developers use regular expressions in application routing.

-In this example, in the urls.py file in the Django framework, I will show you an example of Path Confusion that the developer did not use the correct regular expression and there is an incorrect configuration:
+In this example, in the `urls.py` file of a Django framework application, we see an example of Path Confusion.
+The developer did not use the correct regular expression resulting in a vulnerability:

 ```text
     from django.urls import re_path